w3c/wcag3/guidelines/groups/policy-and-protection/agreement-and-risk/agreement-indicated.md

 type: foundational
 ---

-The interface indicates the legal, financial, privacy or security related consequences, before a user enters a legal, financial, privacy, or security related agreement.
+Legal, financial, privacy or security related consequences are provided in :term[content] before a user enters a legal, financial, privacy, or security related agreement.